EduardoZepeda/coffee-bytes-hugo/content/posts/javascript/python-vs-javascript-2021-cual-es-el-mejor-diferencias-y-similitudes/index.en.md

 If you want to get into machine learning and data analysis, or you want a more comprehensive solution on websites and more flexibility, I would go for Python.

-Either way you don't have to reduce everything to a dichotomy, if you have time to dedicate to both you can do it, many web developers master multiple languages and use them interchangeably according to their needs.
+Either way you don't have to reduce everything to a dichotomy, if you have time to dedicate to both you can do it, many developers master multiple languages and use them interchangeably according to their needs.